Fundamental Programming Structures in Java

 Unlike c/c++, Java has not comma operator, but you can yse a comma separated list of expressions in the first and third slot

-of a for
+of a for statement.

-There is no goto, but there is a "labeled" version of break
+There is no goto, but there is a "labeled" version of break that you can use to break out of a nested loop.

 4 String